xiv3r/binaryninja-api/docs/dev/bnil-modifying.md

 - An **Expression Index** points to an **IL Expression** and may be used as an operand of another **IL Expression**.
 - An **IL Instruction** is a top-level **IL Expression**.
 - An **Instruction Index** points to an **IL Instruction** and may be contained within the start and end regions of an **IL Basic Block**.

+## Writing The Plugin

+Once you figure out which level of IL you want to modify, and where in the Workflow pipeline you want to do modifications, it is time to write some code!

 ### Registering Your Plugin